The course provides diverse learning experiences ensuring our students have the confidence, and skills for a future in textiles and fashion.

 In the part-time Course students study the 20 credit point module with the rest of the cohort in real time, while the 40 credit module is studied in both Semester 1 and Semester 2.

-The knowledge, understanding, ideas and skills needed to succeed in textiles and fashion are developed through a combination of practical workshop and studio experience supported by history, theory and research.
-Lectures, seminars, workshops and individual tutorials based around recommended reading and direct experience offer a variety of settings and styles in which you can develop ideas and gain the confidence to articulate your ideas to peers and tutors.
+In Textile Art, Design and Fashion you will learn and develop work in a number of ways.
+The knowledge, understanding, ideas and skills needed to succeed in textiles and fashion are developed through a combination of practical workshop and studio experience supported by history, theory, and research.
+Lectures, seminars, workshops, and tutorials based around recommended reading, set projects and direct experience offer a variety of settings and styles in which you can develop ideas and gain the confidence to articulate your ideas to peers and tutors.
 A comprehensive range of demonstrations, workshops and master classes are core to delivery as are workshops and lectures supporting placement, live projects and self-directed study.
 Transferable graduate skills are developed through engagement with all elements of the course and are fundamental to undertaking coursework and to future success in textiles and fashion and the creative industries.

 Assessment is based on 100% coursework which can take a range of formats including artworks and design collections, practical and contextual research, essays, statements, presentations, reports and digital portfolios.

-Feedback is central to teaching, learning and assessment and offers essential guidance throughout the course.
-Summative feedback in written and verbal forms encourages you to reflect on progress and achievement and to consider suggestions for future direction.
+Feedback is central to teaching, learning and assessment and offers essential guidance throughout the course and encourages you to reflect on progress and achievement and to consider suggestions for future direction.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.